punkshiraishi/ai-devcontainer-template/README.md

 Reusable devcontainer configuration that preinstalls Anthropic Claude Code, Cursor CLI, and OpenAI Codex CLI.
 Clone this repository once and reuse the `.devcontainer/` folder across any project.

 ## Features
-- Ubuntu-based image with Node.js 22, Python 3, Ripgrep, GitHub CLI, and other common tools.
 - Preconfigured CLI tooling: Claude Code, Cursor Agent, Codex, zsh, and persistent shell history volumes.
 - Network egress locked down by `init-firewall.sh`, combining the allowlists from the Claude Code setup.
 - VS Code customization with useful extensions and consistent terminal profiles.